 Surf in San Juan del Sur

 A hit with surfers and backpackers, San Juan del Sur is the most popular beach destination in Nicaragua.
 All the beaches are beautiful and lapped by warm water.
 Here you’ll find great surfing (expect to pay around $9 USD per day for board rental and $25 per hour for lessons), the second-largest statue of Jesus in the world (behind Christ the Redeemer in Brazil), and lots of cheap bars.
-If you’re looking to party, this town is it.
 The two best hostels in town are The Naked Tiger and Pachamama (they throw a wild Sunday pool party too).

 Visit Ometepe Island